KOOKIIEStudios/SpiritSuite/SPIRITCOMMANDS.md

 \
 **!mobstat**\
 Inherited from Swordie.
 Level: **Tester**
->Sets the stats of the mobs in the user’s map to 1000.
+>Sets the stats of one of the mobs in the user’s map to 1000, with level set to 1, and skillid/itemid/mobskillid set to 145.
 (Presumably for debug purposes)

 \
 **!fp**